brandonparee/blockstack-react-redux-starter/README.md

 > I'm getting a 'Sign in Request' error when attempting to authenticate with Blockstack

-You'll need to disable CORS stuff for only `localhost:3000`.
+You'll need to enable CORS stuff for only `localhost:3000`.
 I use [Allow-Control-Allow-Origin: *](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi/related?hl=en) for Chrome.
 The only rule I have enabled in the extension is `http://localhost:3000/*`.
 You'll need to disable the catch all rule (`*://*/*`).
 If you are still getting the error open the extension and disable then re-enable it using the switch.